larkin1/Brian-V2/README.md

 ### **DON'T ASK**

 ## Want to read my code?
-Suck shit lol!!!
+Sucked in!
 Almost none of it (with the exception of main.py) even comes close to being readable.

 ## Installing
 We don't go there. <br>